Skip to main content

 Docs

-Clerk can be configured as an OAuth 2.0 and OpenID Connect (OIDC) provider to facilitate Single Sign-On (SSO) with other clients that support the protocols.
-This feature allows users to authenticate to other applications using their Clerk credentials, enabling user information sharing between your Clerk application and OAuth clients.
+Clerk can be configured as an OAuth 2.0 and OpenID Connect (OIDC) IdP to enable Single Sign-On (SSO) with other clients that support these protocols.
+This feature allows users to authenticate to other applications using their Clerk credentials, enabling user information sharing between your Clerk app and OAuth clients.

-Clerk is the OAuth 2.0 and OIDC provider for your application.
+Clerk is the OAuth 2.0 and OIDC IdP for your application.
 The "client" is the third party site or tool that you want your users to authenticate to.

 Create a Clerk OAuth application